 The NHS Abdominal Aortic Aneurysm (AAA) Screening Programme has announced the new date for its clinical skills trainer networking day.
 The re-scheduled event will take place on Friday 27 April 2018 and will be held in central London from 10.30am …

 CPD and qualifications

-The Level 3 Diploma for Health Screeners is now a requirement for all non-clinical screening staff in the abdominal aortic aneurysm (AAA), diabetic eye (DES) and newborn hearing (NHSP) programmes.
+The level 3 Diploma for Health Screeners launched on 1 April 2016.
+This national qualification is now a requirement for non-professionally regulated staff working in abdominal aortic aneurysm screening, diabetic eye screening and newborn hearing screening.

 Information about education and training for the NHS Screening Programmes is now on GOV.UK.
 This includes guidance and resources previously found on the CPD Screening website.